oceakun/csv-visualizer/README.md

 - browse through your computer to choose a csv file
 - click on 'Submit'
 - click anywhere outside the modal to close it
-- click om 'Visualize' and tadaa..your csv file visualized through a grafana panel, in a tabular format
+- click on 'Visualize' and tadaa..your csv file visualized through a grafana panel, in a tabular format

 ![image](https://user-images.githubusercontent.com/83641627/235371155-ee82eb54-bb2d-43f9-808d-adb0ffc4a590.png)